katlegoprince1998/DevLingoAPI/README.md

 6. api/v1/delete/{id}
    - The User can delete data by simply providing the id of the data that must be deleted.

+# Security

+In this project I implemented basic security, I created a default user using In memory user Details manager.
+For the SecurityFilterChain I only made few configuartions like disabling CSRF, ensuring that all HTTP requests must be authorised.